sastutorials/sastutorials.github.io/tutorials/troubleshooting.md

 # 3. Common mistakes and how to solve them

 <a name="sect4"></a>

 # 4. Try it yourself: fix the errors from a SAS program

+Download [*this exercise*](/exercises/02_troubleshooting/SAS_tutorial2_exercise.sas) and upload it on your SAS Studio to do the exercise.

+Apply the knowledge acquired from this tutorial to fix the errors resulting from this messy SAS program.

+Once you've done the exercise **by yourself** you can check the solution inside this other [*SAS program*](/exercises/02_troubleshooting/SAS_tutorial2_solution.sas).

 <a name="sect5"></a>